suud/cljs-docker/README.md

 the container and a directory isn't mounted correctly.
 - A temporary second instance of a service's container can be started and attached to with `docker-compose run --rm app bash`
-    - you might use that to create a production build
+    - you might use that to create a production build or build custom css files

 ## Build for Production